NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-09-09-delete-a-file-with-invalid-or-bad-characters-in-file-name-on-freebsd.md

 ---
-title: Delete a File With Invalid or Bad Characters in File Name on FreeBSD
+title: "Delete a File With Invalid or Bad Characters in File Name on FreeBSD"
 date: 2015-09-09 12:54:08
 tags:
   - FreeBSD
   - Unix
 ---

 There once was a time when I did the following inside my home directory: